Talking to Your Doctor About Prostate Cancer

 About your risk of developing prostate cancer

 Based on my medical history, lifestyle, and family background, am I at risk of

-- What specific things can I do to reduce my risk of developing prostate cancer?
+- What can I do to lower my risk of getting prostate cancer?

 About prostate cancer